wistia/wistia-open-docs/_posts/data-api.md

 ----------|---------------
 project_id | An integer specifying the project from which you would like to get results. name | Find a media or medias whose name exactly matches this parameter. type       | A string specifying which type of media you would like to get.
-The valid values are “Video”, “Audio”, “Image”, “PdfDocument”, “MicrosoftOfficeDocument”, “Swf”, or “UnknownType”. hashed_id|Find the media by hashed_id, which is now present in Wistia embeds.
+Values can be “Video”, “Audio”, “Image”, “PdfDocument”, “MicrosoftOfficeDocument”, “Swf”, or “UnknownType”. hashed_id|Find the media by hashed_id, which is now present in Wistia embeds.